Full threatcl Spec

 // The impact is an optional array of potential impact values // The available values are 'Confidentiality, Integrity, Availability' impacts = ["Confidentiality", "Integrity", "Availability"]

-expanded_control "control name" { description = "The control must have a description"
+control "control name" { description = "The control must have a description"

 // implemented is optional, but defaults to false implemented = true